-In order to increase the likelihood of generation facilities with REC contract awards successfully coming to fruition, NYSERDA and Staff propose to modestly extend the maximum elapsed duration from bid acceptance to the last potential date of commercial operation before triggering contract termination (i.e., the requirement that Bid Facilities must enter commercial operation by the Commercial Operation Milestone Date (COMD), as it may be extended by virtue of posting additional security or entering into an interconnection agreement).
+In order to increase the likelihood of generation facilities with REC contract awards successfully coming to fruition, NYSERDA will modestly extend the maximum duration from bid acceptance to the last potential date of commercial operation before triggering contract termination (i.e., the requirement that Bid Facilities must enter commercial operation by the Commercial Operation Milestone Date (COMD), as it may be extended by virtue of posting additional security or entering into an interconnection agreement).
 In the 11th RPS Main Tier solicitation, the period from issuance of the RFP until the initial COMD was approximately 2 years, with an additional five calendar quarter's extension possible to the final COMD.

-For the RES solicitations, NYSERDA and Staff propose to extend to the maximum elapsed duration until the initial COMD to equal 2 years from the expected award notification date until the initial COMD, and in addition, to modify the ability to extend the COMD to allow for up to four 6 month extensions, each secured through either posting of additional contract security (as described more fully below) or entering into an interconnection agreement.
+For the RES solicitations, NYSERDA will extend the maximum duration until the initial COMD to equal 2 years from the expected award notification date until the initial COMD, and in addition, to modify the ability to extend the COMD to allow for up to four 6 month extensions, each secured through either posting of additional contract security (as described more fully below) or entering an interconnection agreement.

-In aggregate, these changes provide for a more flexible approach allowing viable generation facilities a more realistic timeframe to achieve commercial operation (in the face of the many development challenges it must face), while creating additional milestones for termination of contracts with generation facilities failing to make sufficient forward progress for its sponsors to place at risk additional contract security funds.
+In aggregate, these changes provide for a more flexible approach allowing viable generation facilities a more realistic timeframe to achieve commercial operation, while creating additional milestones for termination of contracts with generation facilities failing to make sufficient forward progress for its sponsors to place at risk additional contract security funds.